 · Asking that any child attend only one setting to avoid the possible risk of cross-setting transmission.

 · Keeping our children in small groups with as much consistent staffing as possible.
-The premises will not accommodate multiple groups and so there will be only one group for all children attending a session and no capacity for ‘Social Distancing’ inside Playgroup.
+The premises will not accommodate multiple groups and so there will be only one group (“bubble”) for all children attending our setting and no capacity for ‘Social Distancing’ inside Playgroup.

 · Cleaning our hands more often than usual.
 We have developed routines to ensure children understand when and how to wash their hands, making sure they wash them thoroughly for at least 20 seconds using running water and soap and dry them thoroughly, or use alcohol hand rub or sanitiser ensuring that all parts of the hands are covered.

 · Ensuring our children understand good respiratory hygiene by promoting the ‘catch it, bin it, kill it’ approach and ensuring a good supply of tissues and bins throughout the setting.

 · Implementing an enhanced cleaning schedule, ensuring surfaces touched by children and staff are cleaned regularly and throughout the day, including table tops, door handles and play equipment.